MichaelMoravetz/MichaelMoravetz.github.io/_posts/2019-05-23-custom_style_sheets_in_matplotlib.markdown

 ```

 The output for  ```mpl.get_configdir()``` will display something like this by default: ```~/.config/matplotlib```.
 In some situations, you may have to create a ```mpl_configdir/stylelib``` directory.
-Inside of that file put the style sheet with the name of the file followed by ```.mplstyle```.
+Inside of that directory, put the style sheet with the name of the file followed by ```.mplstyle```.
 Boom, you now have a custom style sheet which can be called whenever you desire.

 the file path will look something like this: